 Non-Latino white students make up about 26% of the state student body.
 Most of the remaining students are Asian (9%), African-American (7%), or Filipino (3%).
 About 3% of California students associate themselves with none of the above.
 California’s large urban districts educate students from virtually every culture and linguistic background on the planet.

-43% of California’s students speak a language other than English at home.
-Many of them have been very successful at learning English; only a quarter of California’s students are “English Language Learners” (abbreviated EL or ELL), which means that they speak another language and have not yet achieved functional fluency in English.
+About 43% of California’s students speak a language other than English at home.
+Many of them have been very successful at learning English; less than a quarter of California’s students are “English Language Learners” (abbreviated EL or ELL), which means that they speak another language and have not yet achieved functional fluency in English.

 In 1982 the US Supreme Court ruled in Pyler vs. Doe that immigration status cannot serve as a condition for enrollment in American public schools.
 Access to public education is open to all resident students, regardless of immigration status.
 This right of access includes higher education; Assembly Bill 540 extended in-state tuition benefits to all residents.
 After about a decade of litigation, in 2010 this policy was upheld by a unanimous ruling of the state Supreme Court.